ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/file-processing.md

     Joy, Williams, 0111111111
     ```

 3. Insert the read records to a database.
-Insert them to a table named `Persons` of which the column names are expected to be `firstName`, `lastName`, and `phone`.
+Insert them to a table named `persons` of which the column names are expected to be `firstName`, `lastName`, and `phone`.

 4. If successful, move the file to a directory containing successfully-processed files.
 If processing failed in step 2 or 3, move the file to a directory containing files for which processing failed.